-This site is so we can share a bit of transgender life – the take-offs and landings – and maybe discover some good things!
-I write (mainly poetry), I publish (and make eBooks), I edit, I design, I play the trumpet too – and I get things done.
-I also happen to be transsexual, and if you are interested, I want to improve the understanding and increase the respect of anyone who does not know how to handle something so ‘different’ as being transgender, and can only fear or ridicule.
+This site is so we can share a bit of transgender or transsexual life – the take-offs and landings – and maybe discover some good things!
+Who am I?
+I am in my latter fifties, now live alone, work in a light engineering company as a writer and live in Hove, UK.
+I write creatively too (mainly poetry), I publish (and make eBooks), I edit, I design, I dance, I play the trumpet too – and I just get things done.
+I also happen to be transsexual.
 There are rather a lot of people like me, and this is a bit of the human story.
 You will find me very open and honest, but of course this can only be my own perspective.
 They say, ‘if you want to understand anyone, walk a mile in their shoes’.
 Is that right?

 Through my eyes